An Optimal Design Framework for Lasso Sign Recovery: Introduction

+Others have considered the role of $\X$ in the statistical properties of the lasso, though not in the context of SSDs. \cite{zhao2006model} identified the strong irrepresentable condition (SIC) on $\X$ for establishing support recovery consistency of the lasso \citep{zhang2008sparsity, jia2015preconditioning}. \citet{wainwright2009sharp} and \citet{hastie2019statistical} have studied support recovery for random designs where the rows of $\X$ are independently generated from a zero-mean multivariate Normal distribution.
+Random designs, however, generally perform poorly for small run designs like SSDs.
 Based on the lasso's SIC, \cite{deng2013lasso} constructed SSDs from nearly orthogonal Latin hypercube designs to minimize the off-diagonals of $\Smat$ assuming factors have settings between $[0,1]$.
-This is essentially a construction technique for minimizing $UE(s^2)$ with more general factor settings, even though SSDs commonly assume fixed settings of $\pm 1$ for practical purposes. \cite{phdthesis} proposed a lasso SIC heuristic to construct optimal two-level SSDs. \cite{huang2020optimal} proposed a lasso optimal design theory that applies variance-based criteria to the approximate covariance matrix of the debiased lasso \citep{javanmard2014confidence}, which is capable of performing inference via confidence intervals.
+This is essentially a construction technique for minimizing $\text{UE}(s^2)$ with more general factor settings, even though SSDs commonly assume fixed settings of $\pm 1$. \cite{phdthesis} proposed a lasso SIC criterion to construct optimal two-level SSDs, similar to the $\gamma_k$ from~\eqref{eq:WSC}. \cite{huang2020optimal} proposed a lasso optimal design theory that applies variance-based criteria to the approximate covariance matrix of the debiased lasso \citep{javanmard2014confidence}, which is capable of performing inference via confidence intervals.
 Under the framework of approximate designs (i.e., $n\to\infty$) they note their criteria are not convex and give an equivalence theorem for establishing whether a design is locally optimal.
 They then propose an algorithmic construction for generating many local optimal approximate designs and implement a rounding procedure on the approximate design's replication weights to produce an exact design.
 Overall, their approach requires many stages of approximation, leading to a discrepancy between the approximate and exact design's covariance matrix.